JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

   - quick start
 ---

-# Quick Start Using Agama Lab
+# Quick start using Agama Lab

 In this quick start guide, we will build, deploy and test a simple Agama project using the [Agama Lab](https://cloud.gluu.org/agama-lab).